Wondering if baptism is your next step?

 Specifically, the Bible teaches that it is the sin of unbelief that causes a person to fall under God’s condemnation (John 3:17-20; 8:24).
 A young child does not have the ability to understand the message of Christ and therefore seek repentance.
 As 1 Thessalonians 1:8-10 indicates, it is an unwillingness to obey the gospel (i.e. making a personal faith-response to the gospel message) that brings “everlasting destruction.”
 It is those who know the truth about God and then ignore that truth who are deserving of death (see Romans 1:18-32).
 This is willful sin.

 Deuteronomy 1:26-46 describes a time when the Israelites willfully rebelled against God.
 As a result, God sentenced that entire generation to die in the desert.
-However, he exempted young children from that fate precisely because they had no part in the willful disobedience toward Him, for they had no way of knowing good from evil (Deuteronomy 1:39).
+However, He exempted young children from that fate precisely because they had no part in the willful disobedience toward Him, for they had no way of knowing good from evil (Deuteronomy 1:39).

-The Bible teaches that before the point of maturity all children belong to God; he even calls children born to those who despise him “my children” (Ezekiel 16:20-22).
-God lays full claim to children, for in their innocence they belong to him (Matthew 18:1-14).
+The Bible teaches that before the point of maturity all children belong to God; He even calls children born to those who despise Him “my children” (Ezekiel 16:20-22).
+God lays full claim to children, for in their innocence they belong to Him (Matthew 18:1-14).

 Can Babies Be Dedicated?